 If you're flooring a small space, ask about vinyl sheet remnants or the bolt ends of linoleum which can be up to 50 percent off, and BizRate.com lists miscellaneous lots of "overstocked" vinyl tiles.

-Read all care-and-maintenance descriptions and warranties before you buy.
-Check the company with the Better Business Bureau and ask the installer about training, licensing, bonding and insurance.
+Read all care-and-maintenance descriptions and warranties before you buy, and ask the installer about training, licensing, bonding and insurance.

 The written contract should include how the old floor will be removed and the subfloor smoothed and prepped, whether furniture moving or fixture removal is included, specific products to be installed, and all labor and materials costs, including edging and doorway trim.
 If the floor is wider than the flooring sheet, where seams will be and how they will be sealed.